oleg-putseiko/eslint-plugin-import-fsd/README.md

 The value must be an absolute path to a folder with the layers.
 Files and folders lying directly in this directory will be considered as layers.

-For example, if your FSD layers are located in the `src` folder in the same directory as the ESLint configuration file, the the `rootDir` option should be set as follow:
+For example, if your FSD layers are located in the `src` folder in the same directory as the ESLint configuration file, the `rootDir` option should be set as follows:

 ```js
 export default {